noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

 Note: The DumpHeap/GCRoot output is identical to SOS.
 I'm not convinced this output is ideal for clarity, but I am not proposing we change it at this time.

-## Open Questions
+## Q & A

 1. Do we want an alternate installation path that doesn't require the SDK?

     Not immediately, but it should probably follow shortly after getting an SDK based option in place.
-I believe we could create a self-contained application called dotnet-diag, distributed via wget from a set of platform specific Microsoft download links.
+There are several alternate installation options customers might want for more production oriented scenarios such as FDD and self-contained apps available as network downloads, or docker images that are pre-provisioned with the tools.
+We'll likely need customer feedback to prioritize.

 2. Do we have a smaller tool which is collector only?

     Not right now at least.
 The main benefit of a stand-alone collector would be a smaller on disk footprint but its not clear the difference would be meaningful enough to justify the extra work right now.
 We can revisit this in response to customer feedback.
-In the meantime we should still apply good engineering discipline to keep collector logic segregated from analysis or UI.
+In the meantime we should still apply good engineering discipline to keep collector logic segregated from analysis or UI so that we have a path to achieve this in the future when needed.

 3. Do we support command line response files?